 Metal, wax and resin are not the only mediums in which this sculptor works...
-Kilroy III, with the assistance of his family and friends, Onjena Yo and Unstoppable Tiff, sculpted Castle Grayskull, He-Man's fortress from Mattel's comic Masters of the Universe, out of three-plus-feet of snow from Brooklyn's latest snowmageddon.
+Kilroy III, with the assistance of his family and friends, Onjena Yo and Unstoppable Tiff, sculpted Castle Grayskull, He-Man's fortress from Mattel's comic Masters of the Universe, out of three-plus-feet of snow from Brooklyn's Snowmageddon of 2011.

-This is not his first Castle Grayskull...
-His first was constructed with childhood friends from his hometown in Ohio circa the early 1990's as captured below by the Fairborn Daily Herald.
+No...this was not the first Castle Grayskull igloo...
+The first was constructed with childhood friends from Kilroy III's hometown in Ohio circa the early 1990's as captured below by the Fairborn Daily Herald.

-When asked why he decided to try it again, Kilroy mentioned the amount and texture of snow as primary factors.
+When asked why he decided to try it again, Kilroy III mentioned the amount and texture of snow as primary factors.
 His friends believe his sculpting skills have improved since then...
+What do you think?

 The interior includes two chairs carved into each wing of the castle.
 Three to four adults could easily fit inside.